quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B001--Financial-Data-Engineering/2fde_part08_Analytics_Data..md

 :p How should reference data be adjusted after a corporate action like a stock split?
 ??x
 After a stock split, the number of shares and strike price in reference data need to be updated.
-For example, if a two-for-one stock split event takes place on an option with a strike price of $100 for 100 shares, the system should adjust the specifications to reflect 200 shares with a new strike price of $50.
+For example, if a two-for-one stock split event takes place on an option with a strike price of $100 for 100 shares, the system should adjust the specifications to reflect 200 shares with a new strike price of$50.

 ```java
 public class OptionSplitAdjustment {